-The Ventura County MS4s are concerned with the analysis that was done to justify changes to the nutrient targets and allocations that were established in the 2003 Total Maximum Daily Loads for Nutrients in the Malibu Creek Watershed (2003 Malibu Nutrient TMDL).
-Based on our review of the Draft Malibu Benthic TMDL, it appears that the basis for the need to include lower total nitrogen targets and allocations in the Draft Malibu Benthic TMDL and to apply both the total phosphorus and total nitrogen targets and allocations year round were the following:
+The Ventura County MS4s are concerned with the analysis done to justify changes to the nutrient targets and allocations established in the 2003 TMDL for Nutrients in the Malibu Creek Watershed (2003 Malibu Nutrient TMDL).
+Based on our review of the Draft Malibu Benthic TMDL, it appears the basis for the need to include lower total nitrogen targets and allocations in the Draft Malibu Benthic TMDL and to apply both the total phosphorus and total nitrogen targets and allocations year round were the following:

-- 1. A case study conducted in support of the development of nutrient numeric endpoints (NNE) policy being developed by the State of California that was updated to support analysis for this Draft TMDL.
+- A case study conducted in support of the development of nutrient numeric endpoints (NNE) policy being developed by the State of California that was updated to support analysis for this Draft Malibu Benthic TMDL.
 The analysis implied that lower nutrient targets were required to achieve the targeted concentrations of algal biomass in the watershed. - 2.
 Analysis of additional reference reach data collected since 2003 demonstrated that reference reach concentrations were lower than those presented in the 2003 Malibu Nutrient TMDL. - 3.
 The 2003 Malibu Nutrient TMDL targets are being achieved and the percent cover of algae is not yet meeting the TMDL targets. - 4.
-The Draft Malibu Benthic TMDL stressor analysis identified algal percent cover as a potential cause of the benthic macroinvertebrate impairments being addressed in the Draft TMDL.
+The Draft Malibu Benthic TMDL stressor analysis identified algal percent cover as a potential cause of the benthic macroinvertebrate impairments being addressed in the Draft Malibu Benthic TMDL.

-Again, we are concerned with establishment of new requirements based on analysis associated with a State Policy that is under development.
-Additionally, we feel that the technical support for the modifications to the targets and allocations from the 2003 Nutrient TMDL are inadequate for the following reasons (as detailed in the attached technical comments - Attachments A through C):
+Again, we are concerned with establishment of new requirements based on analysis associated with a State Policy still under development.
+Additionally, we feel technical support and rationale for the modifications to the targets and allocations from the 2003 Malibu Nutrient TMDL are inadequate for the following reasons (as detailed in the attached technical comments, Attachments A through C):